muqeetiqbal2/Django-To-Do-list-with-user-authentication/README.md

 <p align="center"><img src="https://img.icons8.com/color/96/000000/django.png"/></p>

 <p>This is a simple Django application that allows users to create a to-do list with user authentication.
 Users can create, edit, and delete tasks on their list.
-The app also includes user authentication, so users must register and log in to access their list.<
+The app also includes user authentication, so users must register and log in to access their list.</p>

 ## Version